tung491/DST-Bot/README.md

 ### Function

 ## [Main Bot]
-* Declined invitation when I was received a invitation to eat, drink and play game(All in bot_rep.py)
+* Declined invitation when I was received a invitation to eat, drink or play game(All in bot_rep.py)

 * Send good night wish to the people who I want wish(list that people in wish_id_user.py)

 ## [Clone Bot]